mviereck/x11docker/README.md

     - Danger of abuse is reduced providing so-called untrusted cookies, but do not rely on this.
     - If additionally using `--gpu` or `--clipboard`, option `--hostipc` and trusted cookies are enabled and no protection against X security leaks is left.
     - If you don't care about container isolation, `x11docker --hostdisplay --gpu` is an insecure but quite fast setup without any overhead.
   - `--gpu` allows access to GPU hardware.
-This can be abused to get window content from host ([palinopsia bug](https://hsmr.cc/palinopsia/)) and makes [GPU rootkits](https://github.com/x0r1/jellyfish) possible.
+This can be abused to get window content from host ([palinopsia bug](https://hsmr.cc/palinopsia/)) and makes [GPU rootkits](https://github.com/LucaBongiorni/jellyfish) like [keyloggers](http://www.cs.columbia.edu/~mikepo/papers/gpukeylogger.eurosec13.pdf) possible.
   - `--pulseaudio` and `--alsa` allow catching audio output and microphone input from host.

 _Rather special options reducing security, but not needed for regular use:_